jamaaldev/jamaalhassan/README.md

 <table><tr><td valign="top" width="33%">

  ## This Netflex_clone is For Practicing,
-   1I used: API For Movies,Login and Rigester MongoDB Driver Mongoose, With Node Express BackEnd
+   1 ,I used: API For Movies List,Login and Register MongoDB Driver Mongoose, With Node Express BackEnd.

 <br/>
 <a href="https://github.com/jamaalhassan" rel="nofollow">